connectuum/warnings/winter-city.md

 so i dump it here \
 where no one cares

-trapped in a winter city \
+trapped in Winter City \
+i am iron \
 i might break \
 the clones are just too vague \
 my clews cannot reverberate \
 drives me to despair \
-lost within \
+so lost within \
 this silent wait

 confusion swirls around me \